Strelcha Spur

 Strelcha Spur (рид Стрелча, ‘Rid Strelcha’ \'rid 'strel-cha\) is the rocky, partly ice-covered spur extending 5.3 km in south-southeast to north-northwest direction and 1.4 km wide, rising to 1572 m in the west foothills of Bruce Plateau on Graham Coast in Graham Land, Antarctica.
 It has steep and partly ice-free west, north and east slopes, and surmounts Birley Glacier to the north and east, and a tributary to that glacier to the west.

 The spur is named after the town of Strelcha in Southern Bulgaria.

 Location

 Strelcha Spur is located at 65°59′35″S 64°21′29″W, which is 9.56 km northeast of Mezzo Buttress, 6 km east of Vardun Point, 10 km south of Mount Dewey, and 38.8 km west of Kyulevcha Nunatak on Oscar II Coast.
-British mapping in 1971.